 Another challenge was that people around us were not understanding what we were doing, because at the beginning, the project was not very clear and people did not trust the technology.

 What opportunities do you think Cameroon has to offer to young entrepreneurs?

 Cameroon is now giving some opportunities to people to start their own businesses.
 For example, we have a department of the Ministry of Economy that they call “ Bureau d’accompagnement à la creation d’entreprise.”
 It helps people create their company in three days.
 So, within three days, you can fill all the documents you need and start.
 There are some other options.
 The Minister of Posts and Telecommunications, for example, created a center of incubation for youths who have projects they want to develop.
 When you go there, they will mentor your project.
 There are many coaches that will help you build a business plan, and then they can help you launch by giving you an allocation or the materials you need.

 Where do you see Kwiizi in the future?

-Kwiizi Box will be a social network for students, where they can share their experiences and their knowledge.
+Kwiizi Box will be a social network for students, where they can share their experience and their knowledge.
 It will be a support for education and training in schools.
 There are many services that we are working on now to make the Kwiizi Box open to all problems of education.

 What advice would you give to young Cameroonians who wish to start their own businesses?